General

 Most families qualify based on income at or below the federal poverty line.
 However, there are many other ways for families to qualify for Early Head Start and Head Start.
 Providers will require proof to complete your child’s enrollment.

-You may also qualify if any of the following statements applies to you or your family includes a foster parent or a child with special needs, if your family is experiencing homelessness, or if your family receives TANF or SSI Benefits (Temporary Assistance for Needy Families or Supplemental Security Income Benefits).
+You may also qualify if your family includes a foster parent or a child with a disability, unique developmental delay or special needs, if your family is experiencing homelessness, or if your family receives TANF, SSI or SNAP benefits (Temporary Assistance for Needy Families, Supplemental Security Income or Supplemental Nutrition Assistance Program benefits).

 Check your eligibility and start the process online to connect with nearby providers.